Charging Inmates a Fee for Health Care Services

 - The system should allow for a minimum balance in the inmate's account, or provide another mechanism permitting the inmate to have access to necessary hygiene items (shampoo, shaving accessories, etc.) and over-the-counter medications.

-- The facility should have a grievance system in place that accurately tracks complaints regarding the program.
+- The facility should have a grievance system in place that accurately tracks complaints about the program.
 Grievances should be reviewed periodically, and a consistently high rate of grievances should draw attention to the need to work with staff to address specific problems that may have accompanied the fee-for-service program.

 - The continuation of any fee-for-service health care program should be contingent on evidence that it does not impede access to care.
 Such evidence might consist of increased infection rates, delayed diagnosis and treatment of medical problems, or other adverse outcomes.